leptonai/leptonai/docs/internal/infra/satellite-eks-node-ubuntu-lambda-labs.md

 # Sattelite EKS node using Lambda Labs

-**THIS IS EXPERIMENTAL.**
+**THIS IS EXPERIMENTAL AND INTENTIONALLY NOT AUTOMATED.**

 To sum, any Lambda machine can be an EKS node outside of AWS as long as it's created as a [fargate-kind node](https://github.com/leptonai/lepton/issues/2267#issuecomment-1673969397), and with host networking, we can run pods on the satellite node.
+And with extra steps, `kubectl logs` and `exec` works.

 ## Goals